 Lady Bird Deed in Michigan: What Happens to Your Home Insurance?

-But while the deed transfers ownership, home insurance coverage doesn’t follow.
-That raises an important question for both homeowners and their beneficiaries: what actually happens to your home insurance when the title changes hands?
+While the transfer of ownership is designed to happen seamlessly under Michigan law, it can create an important question for both current homeowners and beneficiaries: what happens to the home insurance policy when the title changes hands?

 What a Minnesota Case Revealed about Insurance Risks

-This issue came into focus in Strope-Robinson v.
-State Farm Fire & Casualty Co., a 2021 appellate decision out of Minnesota involving a Transfer on Death Deed (TODD), which functions similarly to Michigan’s Lady Bird deed.
+A 2021 Minnesota appellate case, Strope-Robinson v.
+State Farm Fire & Casualty Co., brought this issue into clearer focus.
+The case involved a Transfer on Death Deed (TODD), which functions similarly to Michigan’s Lady Bird deed.

 Here’s what happened:

-• A homeowner signed and recorded a deed providing that his house would transfer immediately to his niece upon his death.
+• A homeowner signed and recorded a deed stating that his house would transfer immediately to his niece upon his death.

 • He passed away.
 Six days later, his ex-spouse set the home on fire.